-PHILOSOPHY.
+THE MENTAL SCIENCES AND PHILOSOPHY.

-I. Required.-1.
-Psychology.-The aim of this course is a somewhat complete view of the most important parts of the science.
-Psychology, because of its essential relations to all other studies of this department and because of its value as a means of knowledge and culture, is given a large portion of time.
-Instruction, by means of recitations, informal lectures, experiments and discussions.
-Junior year, three hours a week.
+1. Psychology.-This course aims at a somewhat comprehensive view of the most important divisions of the science.
+Because of the value of psychology for knowledge and culture and its fundamental importance to the other studies of this department and to education the course is made more complete than usual.
+Instruction is by means of recitation, experiment, lectures and class discussions.
+Required of juniors, three hours a week for a year.